Happy Holidays 2024

 Plenty of big fish did decide to eat.
 Peggy Light had one of the best single days of the season on a fly out to Selwyn Lake.
 She landed ten trophy pike with the top three at 44.5”, 45.5” and 46”.
 Peggy has had a lot of trips to Scott but never had experienced a day like that one.
 She landed many more near-trophy size and dozens of heavy mid-30” pike.
 She was busy cranking in big fish all day.
 The fish of late August are not the pike of early June; they are clearly different looking and different at the end of the line.
 They are putting on the feedbag for winter.
 While they are more spread out in deeper structure (weed beds and drop-offs along rocky shorelines), they are more aggressive than the pike earlier in the season.
 And they are so much heavier.
 The girths of late August and September fish are about 30% greater than the same fish from June.
 They are fat, ferocious and quite feisty.
 When they turned on, they really turned on.
 Nancy Mahaffee had a three-trophy day and a four-trophy day.
 Included in her haul were a pair of 46-inchers.
 Her husband, Joe, wasn’t exactly shut out.
 He also landed a 46 at Gardiner Lake on his final day on the water.
 Both Nancy and Joe got trophy lake trout and Arctic grayling and went home with the Trophy Triple hat.
 Three-trophy pike days were enjoyed by Joe Velas, Katherine Velas and Dave Russo.
 Two big pike came off Scott this week: Harry Readinger landed a 45-incher and Dana March got a 45.5-inch fat, fall pike.
 Two dandy lake trout were caught this week, a 38-incher by Dave Russo and a girthy 40-inch Scott Lake beauty taken by Jeff Seitzinger.

 The fishing action was great all week on Scott and throughout the fly out system.
 There were many reports of 50-60-70 fish days.
 While down from our average, the number of big fish was enough to keep all our guests quite happy.
 When trophy-sized fish come too easily, they aren’t enjoyed as much.
 The big fish of Week 17 were cherished and celebrated.
-And no one left the island without a deep appreciation for the pristine wilderness they encountered in their five-day adventure.
+And no one left the island without a deep appreciation for the pristine wilderness they encountered in their five-day fishing vacation adventure.
 The northern lights and wildlife sightings were frosting on an already very tasty cake.
 The summary judgment for the week: WONDERFUL.

 Week 16: Party Time